kjakx/lfo-rs/README.md

-# osc-rs
+# lfo-rs
-A simple oscillator with basic waveforms
+A simple low frequency oscillator with basic waveforms